-But what they did is they started with the very similar commercial with the piano playing and the sad times and we don't know what's going on.
-Then their tagline was "Because we know that buying a car, can't wait."
-This commercial came out in the midst of when many states were finding themselves in maybe what we'd call a lock down or a quarantine where people weren't going anywhere, people weren't doing anything.
+But what they did is they started with a very similar commercial with the piano playing and the sad times and we don't know what's going on.
+Then their tagline was "Because we know that buying a car can't wait."
+This commercial came out in the midst of when many states were finding themselves in maybe what we'd call a lockdown or a quarantine, where people weren't going anywhere, people weren't doing anything.
 Only essential workers were going to their jobs, yet they were saying, sometimes you just can't wait to buy a car.
 Well, if people don't have jobs, people aren't going to work.
 They're probably not concerned with buying an automobile at this moment.
 I know they need to move cars, but that message to me didn't resonate because it didn't seem realistic.
 It didn't seem like a lot of people were like, what do I need right now?
 A brand new car.

 We have to really step back and look at these and understand what is going on in culture.
-What is going on in the minds and the feelings of the people we're talking to and then work from there to build a strategy that's going to build long term trust and be able to help us grow our businesses in the right way.
+What is going on in the minds and the feelings of the people we're talking to and then work from there to build a strategy that's going to build long-term trust and be able to help us grow our businesses in the right way.

 I think that's an important concept for us to understand.
 Instead of jumping into things, take a moment and just look, listen, and understand where the people we want to reach are coming from and the things that they're experiencing in their lives.
 As we've seen this thing play out, we've seen a lot of businesses do it well.
 We've seen probably more of those commercials that we're just sick of, with the overuses of words, or everything's starting to look the same.

 I'd like to challenge you as you're looking at content, as you're looking at creating videos for your business, as you're looking at optimizing your search strategy, don't just focus on the trends.
-Focus on empathy and how you can use that to build trust, which will result in long term, sustainable growth for your business.
+Focus on empathy and how you can use that to build trust, which will result in long-term, sustainable growth for your business.